Accessories Bicycles Parts Specials Tools

 I'll be making shoe recommendations in connection with different kinds of pedals, but first here's some quick advice.

 Feet swell a bit as you stand and walk on them.
 If you ride your bicycle to go buy shoes, you may find them too small after you have been walking.
 Buy shoes a bit large, or go for a good, long walk before trying them on.
-If you will be wearing the shoes for winter riding, you also might want to leave enough room inside for two layers of wool socks.

 Most bicycles allow backpedaling and have three-piece cranks, so you can use any kind of pedal you like.
 You put one foot down when stopping, and prepare to restart by lifting the opposite pedal to the high-and-forward starting position.
-With toe clips or click-in pedals, the pedal rises with your foot.
-With plain pedals, you hook your foot under the pedal.
+With toe clips or clipless pedals, the pedal rises with your foot.
+With plain pedals, you hook your foot under a pedal.
 To restart, you step down on the pedal as you let go of the brake levers.
 The first pedal stroke lifts you up onto the saddle as it gets you moving.

 In the video below, Theresa James, aged 13, demonstrates the preferred technique for starting and stopping on a bicycle which allows backpedaling.